 Learn how to use the Square Bridge integration tool to monitor the results of synchronization with a Square integration.
 If you want to create your first integration, see Get Started with Square Integrations.
 After you've created a Square integration, you can monitor the health of your integration by using Square Bridge.

-If you have created an integration, Square Bridge opens to the Overview page, which shows the current status of your selected integration.
-If you have created other integrations, you can select one from the integration list to view that integration overview.
+If you've created an integration, Square Bridge opens to the Overview page, which shows the current status of your selected integration.
+If you've created other integrations, you can select one from the integration list to view that integration overview.

-You can see the status of all synchronization types you have set up in the integration.
+You can see the status of all synchronization types you've set up in the integration.
 When a title is selected, it opens a details page under Sync Data.
-Only sync data types that you have enabled are shown in the overview.
-In the following example integration, the bank transfer data type is not enabled.
+Only sync data types that you've enabled are shown in the overview.
+In the following example integration, the bank transfer data type isn't enabled.

 Instead of expanding Sync Data to review a synced data type, you only need to select the title for that type.
-On selecting the title, you are taken to the Sync Data page for that data type.
+When you select the title, you're taken to the Sync Data page for that data type.

 Table filters are additive.
 Each filter that you set further refines the results that you see in the table.
 For example, you can set an ID filter for rows whose ID starts with 'S'.
 If you want to further restrict the results to 'S' items that synced successfully, set the states filter to

 Successful.
 Now, you see only items that start with 'S' and that have been synced successfully.

 The ID filter field applies to the Square ID and External ID columns.
 Rows that pass the ID filter for the Square ID or External ID are shown in the list.
 If you want to filter out more objects, use a longer filter string.
 For example, the string 'E' includes only objects whose ID first character is 'E' or 'e'.
 If you filter on 'Ey', the list includes only items whose IDs start with 'Ey'.
 The filter isn't case-sensitive, which means that items starting with 'EY', 'ey', 'eY', or 'Ey' are returned.